 Car insurance rates by gender

-Statistically, women tend to get into fewer accidents, have fewer driver-under-the-influence accidents (DUIs) and—most importantly—have less serious accidents than men.
-So all other things being equal, women often pay less for auto insurance than their male counterparts, according to the Triple-I. Keep in mind that seven states prohibit insurers from using gender as a rating factor.
-In California, Hawaii, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania, your gender will not affect your premium.
+Keep in mind that six states prohibit insurers from using gender as a rating factor: in California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania, your gender will not affect your premium.

 |Average annual full coverage premium for 40-year-old male||Average annual full coverage premium for 40-year-old female||% difference|